-ORS 486.182(2)(b).
-Given that most private lands are second and third growth forests that do not provide suitable marbled murrelet habitat, specifically targeting locations with remaining habitat and working with impacted land owners may be feasible and mitigation of impacts possible through collaborative efforts with the Fish and Wildlife Commission and the Board of Forestry.
+ORS 496.182(2)(b).
+The majority of private lands are second- and third-growth forests that do not provide suitable marbled murrelet habitat.
+Therefore, it may be feasible to specifically target remaining habitat on private lands and work with impacted land owners to mitigate impacts through collaborative efforts with the Commission and Department.

-Further, given the abundance of habitat on state lands, primarily on the Elliott, Tillamook, and Clatsop State Forests, the Board will be able to engage the Department of Fish and Wildlife to identify how these lands can contribute to the conservation and recovery of the marbled murrelet.
-Currently all state policy is focused on take avoidance of the murrelet, but an endangered listing would encourage proactive measures to facilitate recovery of the species to bring a species to the point at which the protective measures on private, state, and federal lands are not required. "[L]and managers should focus particular attention on forest practices that will conserve and restore [higher suitability nesting] habitat" (Falxa and Raphael 2016).
+Further, given the abundance of habitat on state lands, primarily on the Elliott, Tillamook, and Clatsop State Forests, listing of the marbled murrelet as endangered will allow the Department to engage with Oregon Department of Forestry and Board of Forestry on how these lands can contribute to the conservation and recovery of the marbled murrelet.
+Currently, all state policy is focused on take-avoidance of the murrelet, but an endangered listing would encourage proactive measures to facilitate recovery of the species to bring a species to the point at which the protections under both state ESA and federal ESA are not required.

 Petitioners envision numerous steps and proactive measures that could be taken to facilitate the recovery of this species at the state level.
-The Board, in conjunction with the Oregon Department of Fish and Wildlife, could work with impacted private timberland owners to identify the remaining high quality habitat on private lands and to identify measures to survey for and protect the species therein, and measures of mitigation and compensation for the landowners.
+The Department, in conjunction with the Oregon Department of Forestry could work with impacted private timberland owners to identify the remaining high quality habitat on private lands and to identify measures to survey for and protect the species therein, and measures of mitigation and compensation for the landowners.

-Together these agencies can also develop a firm conservation plan for the species that involves the great deal of suitable habitat, and habitat that is close to becoming suitable, on state forest lands.
-Proactive conservation would result in the development of a comprehensive plan for the species that could replace the reactive survey and "take-avoidance" strategy that has been problematic for the Oregon Department of Forestry.
+The Department will also be able to work with the Board of Forestry in developing a firm conservation plan for the species that involves the great deal of suitable habitat, and habitat that is close to becoming suitable, on state forestlands.
+Proactive conservation would result in the development of a comprehensive plan for the species that could replace the reactive survey and takeavoidance strategy that has been problematic for the Oregon Department of Forestry.
 Such a plan could involve both a strategic system of reserves for the species and a focus on selective restorative forest improvement projects to help accelerate development of older forest characteristics necessary for the murrelet in forests nearing maturity that are abundant on the North Coast forests.

 The purpose of this restoration thinning is to create new murrelet habitat without impacting existing habitat.
 Accordingly, such projects should only occur in young even-aged plantations using the existing road system, roads should be decommissioned after one entry, and no thinning should occur within an occupied site or its buffer.
-Occupied sites, as identified pursuant to the Pacific Sea Bird Group Protocol, need to be buffered from any logging, including thinning, by at least 200 meters to prevent edge effects, canopy openings, and entry into the stand by corvids.
+Occupied sites, as identified pursuant to the Pacific Sea Bird Group Protocol, need to be buffered from any logging, including thinning, by at least 200 meters to prevent edge effects, canopy openings, and entry of the stand by corvids.

-Given the drastic indications of declining breeding success, marbled murrelet populations will continue to decline along the West Coast, and regulatory measures will inevitably become stricter.
-But given the abundance of suitable habitat on state and private land in Oregon, and that the remaining bulk of the West Coast population is found off the Oregon Coast, the state has the opportunity to proactively head off further decline of the murrelet and leverage our state resources to bring the species to the point where both state and federal protections are no longer needed.
-Petitioners will gladly assist the Board in these processes, and put the energies of Oregon's robust conservation community behind the state in crafting and implementing this plan.
+Given the drastic indications of declining breeding success, marbled murrelet populations will continue to decline along the West Coast, and stricter regulatory measures will inevitably be necessary.
+But given the abundance of suitable habitat on state land in Oregon, and that the remaining bulk of the West Coast population is found off the Oregon Coast, the state has the opportunity to proactively head off further decline of the species and leverage our state resources to bring the species to the point where both state and federal protections are no longer needed.
+Petitioners will gladly assist the Department and Commission in these processes, and put the energies of Oregon's robust conservation community behind the state in crafting and implementing this plan.